Pro Football Reference Blog

 26.4

-Munoz came out as a tackle drafted by the Cincinnati Bengals and produced a stellar thirteen-year career.
+Munoz came out as a tackle drafted by the Cincinnati Bengals and produced a stellar 13-year career.
 This Hall of Fame player accumulated nine First-Team varieties of the NFL All-Pro selections.
 Number 78 was everything good in an offensive tackle that a coach could want.

 Jim Parker